What We Learned from Cities Around the Country

 This research is the result of a collaborative effort between DVDL—cultural strategists and forecasters leading the Activation Plan development—and Riverfront Parks Now—a citizen-led initiative advocating for green space and parks in Jacksonville.
 The research looks at waterfront projects in 20 cities around the country and the world.
 It is meant to inspire and provide lessons for Jacksonville as we collectively reimagine the future of the Downtown Riverfront.

-This is one of several research releases ahead of our final Activation Plan release.
+This is one of several research releases associated with this project.
 Explore our Public Input Summary to read about Jaxsons' priorities, see the data and hear from your friends and neighbors in their own words.
 Learn about the economic benefits of an active riverfront in our Economic Impact Study conducted by James Lima Planning + Development.
+Explore the final Activation Plan released in August 2022.